-- A preliminary catalogue of the Bayer papers has been prepared by David Weston (2018) and is available as a pdf here: Catalogue of the Bayer Collection.
+- A preliminary catalogue of the Bayer papers was prepared by David Weston (2018) and an updated version (2022) is now availble: Bayer Catalogue 2022.
 This includes some MS Hunter items relating to Bayer and items not currently listed online including palm leaf manuscripts and Chinese and Manchu books.
 Please enquire in advance about research visits.
 Some items may be restricted for preservation reasons.

 - This catalogue supersedes the exisiting listing of a small part of the collection (predominantly letters) available on the main manuscripts catalogue under MS Hunter B

 - The following transcription by David Weston is also available to consult Evenki vocabulary from MS Hunter 211

 - See Knud Lundbaek, T.S.
 Bayer (1694-1738) : pioneer sinologist London: 1986.